hyundai-robotics/doc-industrial-communication/3-cifx-pci-settings-industrial-communication/3-7-DeviceNet/3-7-4-Settings-DeviceNet-Slave.md

 ##### 5. When the settings are completed, check the communication status according to the following procedures.

-Please refer to (“[**4 Monitoring Industrial Communication**](../../4-monitoring-industrial-communication/README.md)”) for the procedures to check the industrial communication status in the teach pendant.
+Please refer to (“[**4.
+CIFX PCI - Monitoring Industrial Communication**](../../4-cifx-pci-monitoring-industrial-communication/README.md)”) for the procedures to check the industrial communication status in the teach pendant.

-![[Figure 3.7.4-5 Industrial Communication Monitoring]](<../../_assets/3-Settings-Industrial-Communication/3.7-DeviceNet/4-Slave_setting/image_5.png>)
+![[Figure 3.7.4-5 Industrial Communication Monitoring]](<../../_assets/3-cifx-pci-settings-industrial-communication/3.7-DeviceNet/4-Slave_setting/image_5.png>)